-- 2 Theses may be presented at an oral thesis presentation (hereafter referred to as the presentation) in place of the final examination of the preceding clause. - 3 The presentation of the preceding clause shall be open to the public and the time and place of each major's presentation shall be announced to the Dean of the Graduate School no later than one week prior. - 4 The Chair of the major or the Supervisor shall host the presentation.
+- 2 Theses may be presented at an oral thesis presentation (hereafter referred to as the presentation) in place of the final examination of the preceding clause. - 3 The presentation of the preceding clause shall be open to the public and the time and place of presentation for each course and program shall be announced to the Dean of the Graduate School no later than one week prior. - 4 The Chair of the major (for Master's of Science majors) or the Chair of the program

+(for Master's of Engineering programs) shall host the presentation.
 Following the presentation of a thesis by the submitting student, a question and answer session shall be held for those attending the presentation.